rickwelch/Arduino-Drivers/README.md

-Built within the PlatformIO framework, this development library of Arduino device drivers is part of an Arduino web (html) service provider project.
+Built within the PlatformIO framework, this development library of Arduino device drivers is part of an Arduino web (HTTP) service provider project.
 Each device class supports a specific I/O device or I/O function and requires four methods described below.

 ## Included drivers